nicoaspra/lemniscateinstitute002/_services/calculus/IC-6.2-area-under-a-curve.md

 ---
 $\example{3}$
-Find the area of the region bounded by the function $x=y^2-2y-3$ and the axes at the third quadrant.
+Find the area of the region bounded by the function $x=y^2-2y-3$ and the axes at the second quadrant.

 $\solution$ \\
 Graphing the bounded area gives us,